stefanoschmidt1995/mbank/docs/usage/flow.md

 ==============================

 A [normalizing flow](https://arxiv.org/abs/1912.02762) is a powerful Machine Learning model which allow to sample from a complicated distribution in an analytical way.
 Since the template placing can be cast into a sampling (+ rejection) problem, it is natural to use such model to improve the performance of the metric placement.
-In this context, the flow acts both as a sampling model and metric interpolator, with great improvement in template placement performance.
+In this context, the flow acts both as a sampling model and metric estimator, with great improvement in template placement performance.
-Inside `mbank`, a normalizing flow model is attached to the tiling and it's a black box: the user does not need to go into the details of it.
+Inside `mbank`, a normalizing flow model is used to sample templates for the bank.
+The un-interested user can happily skip this section, as the flow training work out-of-the-box, using the normal executables.

 Here we want to do more and train a normalizing flow model to reproduce a generic target distribution: this will give us the chance to learn about the low levels details of the module `mbank.flow`.